 Under this theory, questions of faith like “what are the right opinions or beliefs to hold?” feel less important, and instead our questions are about how practically we actually live out faith, moment to moment.
 Like “what does it look like to point myself toward Jesus right now, in my current circumstance?”

-Approaching faith in Jesus this way, in our experience, opens us up to the prospect of profound connection with just about anyone.
+Approaching faith in Jesus this way, in our experience, opens us up to the prospect of connection with just about anyone.

 It’s worth noting: a lot of churches seem to operate from a bounded-set mentality, and understandably so.
 They understand they’ve got a circle with some good stuff inside.
 And they’re genuinely loving people so they want people outside of their circle to jump into the pond, swim around, and see that the water’s great.
-Their invitations to do so feel like an act of kindness to them.

 For example, let’s say you’ve got a bounded set we’ll call “Michigan Evangelical Christian” that has treated you very well.
 And let’s say you meet someone who’s a Bengali Muslim.
 Perhaps you say, “Jump into our bounded set!
 You’ll get Jesus!
 And you’ll love it!”
 But then you realize: wait, there’s a lot more than just Jesus in this bounded set.
 This jump would involve my Bengali Muslim friend changing a lot: how they dress, how they relate to the opposite sex, their politics, their diet, and so on.

 That seems to set up a lot of the religious division and animosity we find in our world, doesn’t it?
-We don’t want to dismiss bounded sets as not being important or sometimes great things.
+We don’t want to dismiss bounded sets as not being important or sometimes perfectly fine things.
 Again, we have our own bounded sets for sure.
 (Go Cubs Go!)
 But, at this church, we wonder: what if Jesus fits better into the Centered-Set model?
 Can that offer us all a good gift?